BirkanGokbag/SLKB-Analysis-Pipeline/docs/API.md

 * curr_cl: String, name of cell line to analyze data for.
 * full_normalization: Whether to normalize counts across the whole sample or according to target type (Default: False)
 * re_run: Boolean.
 Recreate and rerun the results instead of loading for subsequent analyses (Default: False)
-* store_loc: String: Directory to store the MAGeCK files to.
+* store_loc: String: Directory to store the Median files to.
 (Default: current working directory)
-* save_dir: String: Folder name to store the MAGeCK files to.
+* save_dir: String: Folder name to store the Median files to.
 (Default: 'MEDIAN_Files')

 **Returns**: